-I believe mathematicians/most academics are not a well represented group.
-There are numerous factors for that; some from the society’s lack of love towards mathematics, some from mathematicians themselves not feeling the need to promote anything that they do.
-Overall, It is clear that most mathematicians have a great background, but humility gets to them.
+I believe mathematicians/most academics are not a well-represented group.
+There are numerous factors for this; some stem from society’s lack of appreciation for mathematics, while others are due to academics themselves not feeling the need to promote their work.
+Overall, it is clear that most academics have great backgrounds, but humility often gets in the way.

-I am a new professional in this field, and I can use any advice I can take.
-In this series, I decided to seek for that advice and get insights of great mathematicians around me about questions like “What being a mathematician means to them?”, “What makes a good researcher?”, etc.
+I am a new* professional in this field, and I can use any advice I can get.
+In this series, I decided to seek that advice and get insights from great mathematicians around me about questions like “What does being an academic/mathematician mean to them?”, “What makes a good researcher?”, etc.

 Here are some conversations I had :